 The term “homeless children and youth”:

-- Means individuals who lack a fixed, regular and adequate nighttime residence and includes:
+- Means individuals who lack a fixed, regular and adequate nighttime residence and include:

 - Children and youths who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations or similar settings;